 Total Harmonic Distortion + Noise

 This is why the Steelseries GameDAC was built around an ESS Sabre 9018 DAC chip.
-ESS is well known in the audiophile circles, and its Sabre line is renowned for being the heart of many amazing sounding audio products.
-With -115 dB THD+N it’s one of the highest performance DAC components available.
-It was even the DAC chosen to be the core of Sennheiser’s astounding halo product, the Orpheus, at a price tag of $55,000.
+ESS is well-known in the audiophile circles, and its Sabre line is renowned for being the heart of many amazing sounding audio products.
+With -115 dB THD+N, it’s one of the highest performance DAC components available.
+Sennheiser’s astounding halo product, the Orpheus (priced at $55,000!) uses this DAC as its core.

 The effect of a great DAC

 When you listen to complex soundscapes like music through a great DAC, all the individual components and instruments seem to separate from each other and become clearer, more distinct.
 The same applies to the busy sounds of games and movies, where each effect and nuance is easy to pick out and feels more detailed.
 Stereo positioning benefits greatly from this effect, and you get a truer sense of exactly where a sound is positioned in space.